petebachant/petebachant.github.io/_posts/2025-03-12-continuous-reproducibility.md

 sub-projects.

-Similar to how software teams work, we can build and deliver all project artifacts with each iteration.
+Similar to how software teams work, we can build and deliver all project artifacts with each iteration with an automated pipeline.
 Note that in this case "deliver" could mean to our internal team if we haven't yet submitted to a journal.
 Similarly,